Special Educational Needs and disabilities SENd policy

 Records of interventions and support are kept by staff to evaluate any support / intervention given to a pupil.
 Attainment, progress and provision of SENd provision are monitored as part of the schools’ monitoring schedule.
 Termly meetings are held between the SENdCo and SENd governor to discuss SENd issues and priorities.
 SENd is discussed at SLT meetings and relevant anonymised information is shared at governor meetings when necessary.
 The SENdCo will attend these meetings if needed.

-This policy will be reviewed every two years.
+This policy will be reviewed every Autumn Term.